Happy Birthday, Garth Nix, born 19 July 1963.

 - Never believe the first twenty publishers who reject your work.
 For the twenty-first, submit something new.

-If you want to know exactly how Garth Nix creates a book, click HERE
+If you want to know more about how Garth Nix creates a book, click HERE